csswizardry/csswizardry.github.com/_posts/2026-07-26-meaasuring-component-performance-with-the-container-timing-api.md

 Element Timing asks when one thing rendered.
 Container Timing lets us ask how the thing our user actually recognises came together.

-That is a materially larger—and philosophically much more interesting—step.
+That is a materially larger — and philosophically much more interesting — step.